ow2-sirocco/sirocco-api-openstack/README.md

 ## Goals

-Sirocco API OpenStack is a collection of modules which provides a OpenStack compliant API for Sirocco :
+Sirocco API OpenStack is a collection of modules which provides a OpenStack compliant API for Sirocco:

+- Nova (Compute)
+- Neutron (Network)
+- Cinder (Block Storage)

 You can use any standard OpenStack client as Sirocco Client using the Sirocco OpenStack API endpoint.